laruss/react-textgame/README.md

 ### There are 5 .js files in it:

-### `./src/Story/01.js`
+### `./src/Story/stories/01.js`

-Sample story file, which you can create so many as you want.
+Sample story file, located in stories folder, which you can create so many as you want.
 <b>The main thing is to not forget to register them in</b> `./src/Story/storiesRegister.js`
 either way they won't be work.